Frequently Asked Questions

 How many visitors can I have in my postpartum room?

 Your partner is welcome anytime throughout your stay.
-Except for brothers and sisters of the new baby, no children under age 12 may visit.
 When siblings do visit, please ensure that they are not sick and have not been recently exposed to any contagious diseases.
 Another adult, other than you, must be present to supervise the siblings.

 While we don't recommend a specific number of visitors, we do encourage you to use this time to rest and learn to care for yourself and your new baby.
 We also request that friends and family all be healthy when they visit.